 Your landlord is only responsible for the loss of your possessions if you can prove he or she was at fault, e.g., an act of willful negligence.
 It would be up to you to prove that the landlord neglected to care or maintain their property and that negligence led to the event that caused you to lose your possessions.
 Otherwise, the obligation to cover the cost of your possessions would fall on the shoulders of your insurance company.
 Go over your lease carefully and read about what your rights and responsibilities are.
 This will provide you with some of the answers you are looking for.

-Are All of My Possessions Covered?
+Are All of My Possessions Covered with renters insurance?

 When you purchase a renters policy, you expect that all of your possessions will be covered.
 This is not entirely true.
 While the majority of your items will be covered, some may require additional protection.
 Expensive jewellery, artwork, antiques, and collectible items may have a value you are unaware of.
 Having these items appraised will give you an accurate value at which they can be insured.
 This makes sure you are compensated for their loss if they are ever damaged or stolen.